somewherecosmic/InferRead/README.md

-# Infer-Read Language Learning Tool
+# InferRead Language Learning Tool

 > Natural language processing web application for assisting learners with tackling and comprehending texts in their target languages.
 > **(French & Irish)**.